tricktux/network-exercises/HACKING.md

 #### `run-exe`

-Runs the executable target `network-exercises_exe`.
+Runs the executable target `network-exercises-exe`.

 #### `spell-check` and `spell-fix`